moderntribe/square1-global-docker/README.md

 ### Usage

-- Run `so` to see a command list.
+- Run `tribe` to see a command list.
-- Run `so help <command>` to see all possible arguments and options for a command.
+- Run `tribe help <command>` to see all possible arguments and options for a command.

 ### Start a project